This privacy statement tells you what to expect when we collect personal information.

 If you have already requested and received this information, there will need to be a reasonable period of time before you can request the information again.

 You can change your communication preferences at any time.
 You can choose whether we contact you by mail, telephone, email or text message.
 You can also choose whether or not you receive information on certain activities of Epilepsy Action, such as appeals, campaigns and raffles.
-Just contact us - either in writing or by email to email@example.com or visit epilepsy.org.uk/services/keep-in-touch-data-protection
+Just contact us – by phone on 0113 210 8800, in writing or by email to email@example.com or visit epilepsy.org.uk/contact

-At all times you can ask Epilepsy Action to stop using your personal data.
+You can ask Epilepsy Action to stop using your personal data at any time.
 However, we usually keep the personal data of people who have requested no further contact.
-This is so we can make sure we exclude them from any activity aiming to recruit new supporters.
+This is so that we can make sure we don’t include them in any activity aiming to recruit new supporters.

 This privacy notice does not cover information gathered on other websites outside our control.